jomel2778/Simple-Sweep/README.md

 An ARP sweep

-With This Python Script We Can Easily Find Open Ports
+With this Python script we can easily sweep and find open ports.

 Features
 * Easy To Use